Casein Protein

 What is the recommended dosage of Casein Protein?

-Does Casein Protein interact with medications?
+Does Casein Protein interact with any medications?